 The Catholic Social Tradition minor is an interdisciplinary minor in the College of Arts and Letters.

 Since its inception in 1997, the program has been committed to providing undergraduate students with a deeper understanding of the social ramifications of the Catholic faith by drawing on the wealth of resources of the Catholic Social Tradition as found in the official documents of the Church and the experience of the Catholic community.
+Any undergraduate student interested in the themes of the Catholic social tradition may elect the minor in CST.

 "The joys and the hopes, the griefs and the anxieties of the people of this age, especially those who are poor or in any way afflicted, these too are the joys and hopes, the griefs and anxieties of the followers of Christ."